Asad Shah, 40, who ran a convenience store in the city’s Shawlands area, died following the attack by 32-year-old Tanveer Ahmed on March 24 this year.

-The killer, who was not found to suffer from any mental disorder, said afterwards: “If I had not done this others would have and there would be more killings and violence in the world.”
+The statement added: “If I had not done this others would have and there would be more killings and violence in the world.